Parinha009/Diabetes-Classification/diabetic_classification_case_study.md

 The study uses the Pima Indians Diabetes Database, which contains diagnostic measurements and diabetes status for a population of female Pima Indians.

+### Dataset Description

+The Pima Indians Diabetes Dataset was originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+It contains the following features:
+- **Pregnancies**: Number of pregnancies the patient has had
+- **Glucose**: Plasma glucose concentration at 2 hours in an oral glucose tolerance test
+- **BloodPressure**: Diastolic blood pressure (mm Hg)
+- **SkinThickness**: Triceps skin fold thickness (mm)
+- **Insulin**: 2-Hour serum insulin (mu U/ml)
+- **BMI**: Body mass index (weight in kg/(height in m)²)
+- **DiabetesPedigreeFunction**: A function that scores likelihood of diabetes based on family history
+- **Age**: Age in years
+- **Outcome**: Class variable (0: non-diabetic, 1: diabetic)

+The dataset consists of 768 observations, making it a manageable size for demonstration purposes while still providing enough data for meaningful analysis.

 ```python
 # Load the dataset
 data = pd.read_csv('pima-indians-diabetes.csv')